cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metadata.rst

      - Description
    * - ``200 OK``
      - The properties were set
-   * - ``404 NOT FOUND``
-     - The entity or program for which properties are being set was not found

 **Note**: When using this API, properties can be added to the metadata of the specified entity only in the *user* scope.